ike005/Bank-Software/README.md

 Files Structure
 Main.java: The entry point of the application.

 Menu.java: Contains methods to handle the menu and user inputs.

 Bank.java: Manages the list of customers.

 Customer.java: Handles customer-related functionality.

 Account.java: Manages individual bank account details.

 Example Output
-text
-Copy code
 ************ MENU ************
 Please make a selection:
-1) Access Account
+1) Access Account.
-2) Open a New Account
+2) Open a New Account.
-3) Close All Accounts
+3) Close All Accounts.
-4) Exit
+4) Exit.
->> 2
+>> 2.
-Are you a new customer? (yes/no): yes
+Are you a new customer? (yes/no): yes.
-Enter your first name: John
+Enter your first name: John.
-Enter your last name: Doe
+Enter your last name: Doe.
-Enter a 4-digit PIN: 1234
+Enter a 4-digit PIN: 1234.
-Enter the initial deposit amount: 1000
+Enter the initial deposit amount: 1000.
-New Account Opened: Account Number: 1001, Balance: $1000.0
+New Account Opened: Account Number: 1001, Balance: $1000.0.